Page created on October 14, 2018. Last updated on October 7, 2021 at 10:35

-- High levels of insulin may increase levels of Insulin-like-growth-factor-1, (IGF-1), which stimulates growth and survival of cancerous cells.
+High levels of insulin may increase levels of Insulin-like-growth-factor-1, (IGF-1), which stimulates growth and survival of cancerous cells.
 This may explain the increased risk for cancer in obesity.

-This hyperglycemia is often a result from defects in insulin secretion or insulin action, however, its most commonly due to both.
+Hyperglycemia is often a result from defects in insulin secretion or insulin action, or both.

 - Abnormal oral glucose tolerance rest (OGTT), where the glucose levels are higher than 11,1 mmol/L 2 hours after 75 g of glucose ingestion.